Office Health & Safety: Why Does Ergonomic Furniture Matter?

 Adjustable and comfy furniture also helps reduce risk of carpal tunnel syndrome, which is caused by repetitive motions.
 Ergonomic furniture is also beneficial for people who sit for prolonged periods of time.
 It can help to maintain good posture at your office desk, reduce fatigue, and reduce the risk of developing musculoskeletal disorders such as back and neck pain.

 Types of ergonomic furniture pieces include adjustable desks and chairs, ergonomic keyboards, mouse pads, and footrests.
-Adjustable desks and chairs can be adjusted to fit any individual’s body size and posture.
-Ergonomic keyboards are designed to reduce strain on the wrists and hands, while mouse pads and footrests can help reduce fatigue by providing support.
+Adjustable desks and chairs can fit any individual’s body size and posture.
+Ergonomic keyboards may reduce strain on the wrists and hands.
+While mouse pads and footrests can help reduce fatigue by providing support.

 Other ergonomic furniture pieces include standing desks, monitor risers, laptop stands, and lumbar support cushions.
-All of these pieces are designed to improve comfort, reduce strain, and improve posture.
+All of these pieces improve comfort, reduce strain, and improve posture.
 Ergonomic furniture can be a great way to prevent health issues and improve the overall comfort and productivity of any workspace.

 Besides ergonomic furniture, there are several other ways to promote health and safety in the workplace.